JackDanna/FogentRoleplayTemplate/README.md

 Unlike Dexterity Speed, were the character with the greater speed can move before the other charater, for Athletics Movement Speed both characters start moving at the same time.

+### Total Movement Speed

+Total Movement Speed is the combination of a character's Dexterity and Athletics Movement Speeds for a entire round.
+Therefore, a character can use both there Dexterity Movement Speed and Altheltics Movement Speed during a round.

 ### Using multiple Movement Speeds on the same round

 Whenever a character needs to use multiple movement speeds in a round, calculate what percentage of their movement they've used that round for their initial movement, with the remainder percent being used for another movement speed.